 “Since I have started taking this Long Acting Medication (LAM), I have become more social…I can talk to my neighbors, and [I don’t fear] that I’m schizophrenic because every day is a blessing…”, said Jason Jepson, son of Family Mental Health Advocate Maye Hayes Jepson who is diagnosed with a schizoaffective disorder.

-During our webinar yesterday, attendees got to hear from a diverse line-up of speakers from across the nation about the efficacy of LAMs.
+During our webinar on August 10th, 2020, attendees heard from a diverse line-up of speakers from across the nation about the efficacy of LAMs.
 Ms. Jepson and her son kicked off the meeting with sharing their powerful testimony of healing with each other and the impact of LAMs on their daily lives.
 This was followed

 Jason and Maye Hayes Jepson

 Drevets from Janssen Pharmaceuticals Research & Development, LLC and Dr. Hiten Patadia from Otsuka Pharmaceutical Companies on the construction and science of LAMs.
 The next section of the panel included a conversation about national guidance between Dr. Anita Everett from the Substance Abuse and Mental Health Services Administration (SAMHSA) and Dr. Joe Parks from the National Council for Behavioral Health (NCBH).
 Some key takeaways from this discussion were the importance of

 understanding patients holistically and the need to provide care that is patient-centered.
 The panel concluded with another incredible testimony by Andrew Sperling from the National Alliance on Mental Illness (NAMI) about his brother’s experience with LAMs.